johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-23-graph-api-ad-users-group-name-ids-csharp-sdk/index.md

 The Graph API is a great way to get information about users in Azure Active Directory.
 I recently needed to get the names and ids of the Active Directory groups that a user was a member of.
 Here's how to do it with the C# SDK.

 I'm writing this post as, whilst it ends up being a relatively small amount of code and configuration required, if you don't know what that is, you can end up somewhat stuck.
 This should hopefully unstick you.
-And me in six months time when I've forgotten how to do it. 😅

 ![title image reading "Graph API: getting users AD group names and ids with the C# SDK" with the Azure Graph and C# logos](title-image.png)